HinTak/harfbuzz-python-demos/README.md

 Specifically, it does ink-box tight-cropping by default, and output PNG images.
 It also calculates margin adjustments, so that you can use upstream HarfBuzz's C++ based `hb-view` utilility to generate vector images with tight-cropping.
-Upstream HarfBuzz's C++ based `hb-view` utilility uses descender/ascender, which could be substantially larger or smaller than the ink area.
+Upstream HarfBuzz's C++ based `hb-view` utilility uses descender/ascender + advance-width , which could be substantially larger or smaller than the ink area.

 For example, for the Persian "HarfBuzz" image below, `hb-view.py` would output this before generating the PNG image: